RanYunger/MazeGameMasterpiece/README.md

 # MazeGame

-A Java-based project to manage sports tournaments.
+A Java-based project to manage A BSP-based maze game.

 ## Authors